shampoofactory/lzfse_rust/README.md

 $ cargo test --manifest-path test/Cargo.toml -- --ignored
 ```

-There are additional integration tests available.
+Additional integration tests are available.
 Notably, validation tests with the reference LZFSE implementation.
 These are described in [test](https://github.com/shampoofactory/lzfse_rust/tree/main/test), along with instructions on how to build and run them.

 ## Performance